Egypt Tour recommendations are listed on page 2.

 One of the better ways to make it from Upper to Lower Egypt is to travel by train.
 There are several tours that include train travel on their itineraries.
 Overnight trains with berths travel from Cairo to Luxor and Aswan.

-From Luxor many tours include a cruise down the Nile to Esna, Edfu, Kom Ombo, and end in Aswan.
-Some tours fly direct to Aswan and then work their way north down the Nile to the same sights.
+From Luxor, many tours include a cruise down the Nile to Esna, Edfu, Kom Ombo, and end in Aswan.
+Some tours fly directly to Aswan and then work their way north down the Nile to the same sights.

 Either way, you'll want to spend at least 3 to 4 nights on a cruise.
 The best time to go on a Nile cruise is between October and April.
 If you only have a week in Egypt, some tours do offer a short one day cruise from Luxor to Qena where en route you visit the Temple of Dendera.